 - 1/3 cup fresh parsley chopped

-To cook dry lentils (skip this step if using canned lentils): Cook 1/2 cup dry lentils on stovetop, using 1 1/2 cups water.
+To cook dry lentils (skip this step if using canned lentils): Cook 1/2 cup (54 g) dry lentils on stovetop, using 1 1/2 cups (375 ml) water.
 Be sure to use a large enough saucepan as the lentils will double or triple in size.
 Bring to a boil, cover tightly, reduce heat and simmer until they are tender.
 About 15-20 minutes.
-Drain if needed and measure out 1 cup cooked lentils for the recipe.
+Drain if needed and measure out 1 cup (192 g) cooked lentils for the recipe.

-Make a flax egg by mixing together 1 tbsp ground flaxseed and 2.5 tbsp water in a small bowl.
+*Make a flax egg by mixing together 1 tablespoon ground flaxseed with 2.5 tablespoons water in a small bowl.
 Let sit for 5 minutes to thicken.

 Meanwhile, chop yellow onion, garlic and cremini mushrooms.
-Heat 1 tbsp olive oil in a skillet on medium heat, add chopped veggies to pan and sauté until soft.
+Heat 1 tablespoon olive oil in a skillet on medium heat, add chopped veggies to pan and sauté until soft.
 About 5 minutes.

 Once vegetables are soft and lentils are cooked, add to food processor along with breadcrumbs, fresh parsley, flax egg, and salt + pepper.
 Pulse ingredients until combined.
 Use a spatula to scrape down sides as needed.
 You'll want the mixture to be well-combined, very mushy and sticky.